radiolab81/AMWaveSynth/README.md

 ![UI4](https://github.com/radiolab81/AMWaveSynth/blob/main/www/modulator_debug.jpg "Logo Title Text 1")

 Audio source gain (AGC controlled) and RF-DAC saturation is visible in the modulator console during transmission.
-The modulator can be easily switched to 16-bit audio and 10-16 bit wide RF-DACs.
+The modulator can be easily switched to 16-bit audio and 10-16 bit wide RF-DACs (see INT32-DSP version).
 This would easily enable transmissions via STEMLab, Adalm2000, and other DACs (R2R ladder) or to the smisdr project (https://github.com/radiolab81/smisdr)

 ## Benchmarks